ankitwasankar/mftool-java/readme.md

 # Usage
-Sample code on how to use the library:<br/>
+Sample code that shows how to use the library:<br/>
 ```
 MFTool tool = new MFTool();
 tool.matchingScheme("Axis");   //-- get a list of all schemes with Axis in its name